mjrgh/Pinscape_Controller/README.md

 <b>See also:</b> [Pinscape Pico](https://github.com/mjrgh/PinscapePico), the 2025 sequel to Pinscape for KL25Z, designed for the
 Raspberry Pi Pico.

-<b>March 2025 update and warning:</b> NXP appears to be shipping a new production run of FRDM-KL25Z boards, after a long period
+## March 2025 Update and Warning

-where they were out of production.
+NXP recently shipped a new production run of FRDM-KL25Z boards, after a long period where they were out of production.
 However, **the new boards aren't compatible with the Pinscape software**, for reasons that are still unclear, and **they don't include the accelerometer chip**, which was a key feature of the original FRDM-KL25Z that made it such a great platform for virtual pinball.
 You can identify the new boards by their **square corners**; the